UNCONFIRMED LISTING •

 ABOUT THE FESTIVAL

-MIFF AWARDS: HIGHLIGHTING CREATIVITY FOR THE STORYTELLING IN THE MOVIES.
+MIFF AWARDS: HIGHLIGHTING CREATIVITY FOR MOVIE STORYTELLING.

 Following the pattern of Sundance, with films based on a strong story-telling attributes, MIFF is distinguished as the leading international movie event of Milan.
-After 10 years, MIFF has introduced itself as a brand new genre in the world of international cinema events, and evolved with MIFF Awards in 2010.
+After 10 years, MIFF has introduced itself as a brand new genre in the world of cinema events, and evolved with MIFF Awards in 2010.

 MIFF Awards also make available to Winner films to participate to "MIFF Best" showcase at the Italian Cultural Institute in Los Angeles during AFM (American Film Market), thereby facilitating further exposure for the awarded films.